- Matt Hise M ’14

 - Can I transfer credits from another program?

 A maximum of six semester hours of graduate credits taken from a regionally accredited institution will be considered.
 The Graduate Admission Council will review transcripts and make the final determination if the elective(s) can be counted toward the MAEL degree.
-Due to the cohort based curriculum, candidates will only be permitted to transfer one course for the first semester and one course for the second semester.
 Only those courses where the candidate received a grade of B+ or better will be considered.

 - Can I waive some of the core requirements?